Fair Housing Complaints & Enforcement

 You should not tell your landlord that you have contacted our office.
 Doing so may hinder our ability to investigate and gather testing evidence.

-At some point during our investigation or after its completion, we may help to resolve your housing discrimination complaint.
-When a fair housing violation is substantiated but is unable to be resolved or conciliated, we may make a referral and forward evidence to the U.S. Department of Justice (DOJ); file or assist in filing administrative complaints with HUD or the MDCR; or refer the complaint to an independent cooperating attorney.
+When a fair housing violation is substantiated but is unable to be resolved or conciliated or shows a clear cut violation that needs formal enforcement and remedial action (such as a required change in a housing policy), we may make a referral and forward evidence to the U.S. Department of Justice (DOJ); file or assist in filing administrative complaints with HUD or the MDCR; or refer the complaint to an independent cooperating attorney.
 Though infrequent, the Fair Housing Center may commence its own enforcement proceeding, either on its own or with one or more complainants.

 Finally, the Fair Housing Center has never charged any complainant for its services.
 This is important.
 Well over 80% of the Center’s complainants are low- to moderate-income (LMI).
 LMI individuals and families have annualized incomes less than 50% of the median income by county (considered “low-income”) and annual incomes between 50%-80% of the median income by county (moderate-income).
 Further, the majority of the Center’s complainants are filed by women and, often, women with children.